jwilleke/Grow-Tent/README.md

           return (x - id(dryValue)) * (100 - 0) / (id(wetValue) - id(dryValue)) + 0;
 ```

-Our intent is to use home assistant to inturprut the poits where the plants require water.
+Our intent is to use home assistant to inturprut the pots where the plants require water.